skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > had showed up just in time to rescue him.
 It's not every day you get
 > to return a favor to a high-level character.

 The armies crash into one another.
-The Dwarven / Alidian alliance begins hacking at the rear of the undead army, while arrows and spells pummel Mordan's forces from over the city walls.
+The dwarven / Alidian alliance begins hacking at the rear of the undead army, while arrows and spells pummel Mordan's forces from over the city walls.